-But in the three-fold task that Gurvitch assigns to legal philosophy one fails to find anything like "research into internal structural principles of the various types of legal spheres".
+But in the three-fold task that Gurvitch assigns to philosophy of law4 one fails to find anything like "research into internal structural principles of the various types of legal spheres".
 The "jural typology of social groups" in Gurvitch lacks a transcendental-philosophical basis.
-He considers this typology only a schematic aid in the service of juridical sociography of the plurality and variability of the typical legal spheres ("frameworks of law") of the specific social groups in an all-embracing society at a certain historical point of time (p.
+He considers this typology only a schematic aid in the service of juridical sociography of the plurality and variability of the typical legal spheres ("frameworks of law") of the specific social groups in the all-embracing society at a certain historical point of time (p.
 189).
-In his sociology of law there is no trace at all of a distinction between the invariable inner nature of the typical legal spheres of the social life-areas, and the variable forms given to them in the course of history from which originate the so-called variability types of these legal spheres.
+In his sociology of law there is no trace at all of a distinction between the internally invariable essential nature of the typical legal spheres of the social lifeareas, and the variable forms given to them in the course of history from which originate the socalled variability types of these legal spheres.
 There is no place for such a distinction within historistic views of human society prevalent in modern sociology.
-And in Gurvitch one meets with a particular version of this historicism, strongly influenced by Bergson's "philosophy of life", Hauriou's theory of the social institutions, W. James' pluralistic view of integral and immediate experience, and other philosophical trends.
+And in Gurvitch one meets with an "idealistic-realistic" version of this historicism, strongly influenced by Bergson's "philosophy of life", Hauriou's theory of the social institutions, W. James' pluralistic view of integral and immediate experience, and other philosophical trends.